cloud-ark/kubeprovenance/README.md

 Move dep executable to somewhere on your $PATH dep version //to verify that it is installed correctly

-git clone https://github.com/cloud-ark/kubeprovenance.git $GOPATH/src/github.com/cloud-ark<br/>
-cd $GOPATH/src/github.com/cloud-ark/kubeprovenance <br/>
+go get github.com/cloud-ark/kubeprovenance <br/>
 dep ensure -v <br/>

-Make sure kubernetes is running:
+Make sure kubernetes is running:<br/>
 $ kubectl.sh cluster-info

 Now to deploy this aggregated api server use these commands: